-A. Jonah began proclaiming God’s judgment against Nineveh by going a days journey into the city and people responded, (Jonah 3:1-9).
+A. Jonah began proclaiming God’s judgment against Nineveh by going on a day’s journey into the city and people responded, (Jonah 3:1-9).

 B. Proclamation of Gospel is essential for revival because revival occurs only when people respond to Gospel in repentance, (Romans 10:14)

 C. It’s a risky task, (Matthew 10:16).
 But we need to start somewhere.
-Remember, revival isn’t free neither cheap.
+Remember, revival isn’t free or cheap.

-B. Compassion is the core of Gospel, because God is compassionate for the lost, (Jonah 3:10; Jonah 4:11).
+B. Compassion is the core of the Gospel because God is compassionate for the lost, (Jonah 3:10; Jonah 4:11).

-C. Compassion is the most important quality of a Christian, without it availability, repentance and proclamation are hard to come by.
+C. Compassion is the most important quality of a Christian, without its availability, repentance and proclamation are hard to come by.